nvkelso/carto-css-map-styling/README.md

         1.0: `color:#rgb` and `color:#rrggbb` with `opacity:1.0`

         2.0: Other color spaces.
 See below.

+        3.0: gradients as colors? see **gradients on strokes** section far below.

 1. **Object geometry type filter**: point, line, polygon, continuous-field aka raster.